 One difficult balance that companies face as they scale is building reliable infrastructure in a cost-effective way.
 Often, startups will rely on the services of other startups because limited feature-sets and hunger for new customers mean affordability (as opposed to the sunk-cost of building tools yourself or the high price-tags of enterprise software).
 That’s a good thing—lightweight, inexpensive tools allow you to move and test quickly—especially if they are open to feedback and building features that benefit your business.
 It’s been fascinating to see services that we found and used when we first started The Iron Yard3 grow from months-old startups to established, venture-backed businesses.
 (We still use some of them, like Front4 and Typeform5.)

 As businesses scale, though, so does the risk of building infrastructure on services that might not be around.
 The example about Zirtual that I gave above had relatively minor consequences, but in other cases the stakes are much higher.
 Rdio, the streaming music service, is a great example.
 Less than a year ago, I bought a Roku TV that included Rdio streaming radio as an option in the TV software and the controller hardware.
 Two months after we made the purchase, Rdio announced that they were declaring bankruptcy and selling what was left of the service to Pandora6.
 (For those keeping score at home, they never had a marketing lead for more than a few months at a time.)
+It makes me wonder how most startups pass their 409a valuation.
 The thought of losing that type of money by investing in a partnership that fails makes decisions to use ‘stable enterprise software’ at the expense of user experience much more understandable.

 There isn’t a right answer when it comes to decisions on the how and why of using startup services and building infrastructure and even when everyone agrees on the right decision, things can still go wrong.
 It’s no wonder that so many businesses fail.
 But the challenge of navigating the right course is extremely exciting for entrepreneurs, which continues to fuel the cycle of the birth and death of businesses.